ecmwf-training/c3s-training-submodule-sat-obs-atmos-physics/intro.md

 ## Earth Radiation Budget

 The Earth's radiation budget is a critical component of the climate system, representing the balance between incoming solar radiation and outgoing thermal radiation.
 Understanding this balance is crucial for studying Earth's energy budget and climate dynamics.
-This tutorial series delves into various aspects of the Earth's radiation budget and related datasets.
+This tutorial series delves into various aspects of the Earth's radiation budget and related datasets..

 ### Outgoing Longwave Radiation